 His remarks come at a time when nations around the world are grappling with the implications of emerging technologies on governance, privacy, and national security.
 The rise of cyberattacks, misinformation campaigns, and attempts to manipulate democratic processes have prompted countries to rethink their security frameworks.

-Need for Responsible Governance
+Need for responsible governance

 In response to a question about whether India is becoming a “surveillance state” given the rising security threats, Jaishankar rejected the notion, arguing that the state has a responsibility to ensure the safety and security of its citizens.
 “It is not a question of being paranoid,” he said.
 “There are real problems out there.”
 He acknowledged that while surveillance is sometimes necessary, it should not be confused with curtailing freedom or promoting anarchy.